DanielMazurkiewicz/WebAI/README.md

 ## Advanced neural networks architectures

  * For any sort of recurrent NN "pipes" could be used
- * Pipes could direct neuron outputs in both directions (forward and backward) and to current layer as well
+ * Pipes could direct neuron outputs in both directions (forward and backward) and to current layer/ as well
  * Activation function and other "future" options can be modified for every layer and every pipe in a layer
+ * Pipes could also be assigned names
+ * Layer could be build only out of pipes

 ```javascript